D4De/dnn-benchmarks-converter/README.md

 ## Tools
 ### model_conversion
 Tool for converting a Pythorch model to an equivalent TensorFlow one.
-The tool is based on [nobuco](https://github.com/AlexanderLutsenko/nobuco); a public backup fork of the converter is available also at the following link [nobuco-fork](https://github.com/D4De/nobuco).
+The tool is based on [nobuco](https://github.com/AlexanderLutsenko/nobuco).

 ### ptxtf_utils
 Tools for converting fault lists targeting PyTorch models to the equivalent TensorFlow one and viceversa.